Transport and entanglement growth in long-range random Clifford circuits

-In this Letter, we show that random Clifford circuits can elucidate the interplay between transport and entanglement growth \cite{Znidaric2020}.
-We consider circuits with a U$(1)$ symmetry, where one time step is defined as the application of $L$ two-site gates conserving the total magnetization, $\braket{\psi(t)|\sum_\ell Z_\ell|\psi(t)}=\text{const.}$, cf.\ Fig.\ \ref{Fig::Scheme}.
-This property is quite restrictive: While the full two-qubit Clifford group has $11520$ distinct elements (modulo a global phase), generated by of phase, Hadamard, and controlled-not gates \cite{Aaronson2004}, only $64$ conserve the total Pauli-$Z$ component, see \cite{SuppMat}.
-Moreover, due to the U$(1)$ symmetry and the Pauli-preserving property of Clifford gates, it turns out that transport can be understood classically in terms of long-range random walks, so called L\'evy flights.
-However, we will show that such constrained circuits still lead to extensive entanglement generation, thereby providing insights into more generic quantum systems.
+We show that random Clifford circuits can elucidate the interplay between transport and entanglement \cite{Znidaric2020}.
+We consider circuits with U$(1)$ symmetry, where one time step is defined as the application of $L$ gates conserving the total magnetization, $\braket{\psi(t)|\sum_\ell Z_\ell|\psi(t)}=\text{const.}$~[Fig.\ \ref{Fig::Scheme}].
+This property is quite restrictive: While the full two-qubit Clifford group has $11520$ distinct elements (modulo a global phase), only $64$ conserve the total Pauli-$Z$ component, see \cite{SuppMat}.
+Due to the U$(1)$ symmetry and the Pauli-preserving property of Clifford gates, it turns out that transport can be understood classically in terms of long-range random walks, so called L\'evy flights \cite{Metzler2000, Zaburdaev2015, Schuckert2020, Joshi2021}.
+However, we will show that such constrained circuits still generate extensive entanglement, similar to Haar-random circuits~\cite{Nahum2017}.